redtexts/texts/mattick_1939_kautsky.md

 schoolmaster's perspective, he was well suited to his role as the leading spirit of a movement which aimed at educating workers and capitalists alike.
-Because he was an educator concerned with the 'theoretical side' of Marxism, he could appear more revolutionary that was consistent with the movement he served.
+Because he was an educator concerned with the 'theoretical side' of Marxism, he could appear more revolutionary than was consistent with the movement he served.
 He appeared an 'orthodox' Marxist who tried to safeguard the Marxian inheritance as a treasurer who desires to preserve the funds of his organisation.
 However, what was